JLorentz99/Biologically-Informed-Neural-Network-Lineage-Predicition/README.md

 # BINN — Biologically Informed Neural Network for Single-Cell Lineage Prediction

-A multimodal deep learning pipeline for predicting developmental lineages in single-cell RNA-seq data and spatially resolving them in spatial transcriptomics.
+A multimodal deep learning pipeline for predicting developmental lineages in barcoded single-cell RNA-seq data and spatially resolving them in spatial transcriptomics.

 ---